Here is my curriculum vitae.

 Then, I found out that I didn't actually want to stand at the pioneering edge of PDE research, instead I found a more personal research problem: why do teachers teach the way that they do?
 Mostly to understand how cultures of exclusion have perpetuated in mathematics classrooms for so long.
 This became the focus on my dissertation, using and developing a framework for understanding mathematics instructors' frames of teaching and of students' learning.
 In short, I found what things instructors think about when they think about their teaching or their students' learning of mathematics.

 But now, after co-leading an applied mathematics research project through a summer Research Experience for Undergraduates with another graduate student Michael Pieper, I was reminded of my interest in applied mathematics research.
 Not to stand at the pioneer's fronteir of PDEs, but this time, to help mentor and advise students who do want to go onto treading new ground in applied mathematics.
-So, I'm pushing myself to be a mixed researcher of undergraduate mathematics education AND applied mathematics.

-1. Cristobal, J. B. (Accepted).
+1. Cristobal, J. B. (2025).
 From “Struggle” to “Acceptance”: Andy’s Narrative of First-Time Teaching and Her Frames.
+In S. Cook, B. P. Katz & K. Melhuish (Eds.), Proceedings of the 27th Annual Conference on Research in Undergraduate Mathematics Education, Alexandria, VA (pp. 149-156).
+PDF.

 3. Funk, R., Pai, L., & Cristobal, J. B. (2024).
 “Persistence in a S-STEM grant: Understanding the Intersectional Experiences of Women Pursuing STEM.”
 Conference Paper for the 2024 American Society for Engineering Education Annual Conference & Exposition.